 Now without 20% down payment on the home, there will be PMI applied each month and this typically ranges from .25 to 2%.
 So if we use the 2% as a guideline, this number is multiplied by $278,900 which comes to $5.578.
 Next, we take that number and divide by 12 and that comes to $465 per month.

-If we take .25% for this scenario that comes to $697per year or $58 per month.
+If use .25% that comes to $697 per year or $58 per month.
 The cost for PMI is highly dependent on your credit score - for the sake of this discussion we’ll split the difference and say the monthly payment is $232.

 Oh yeah!
 Don’t forget about hazard and/or homeowner’s insurance.
 The average cost according to PolicyGenius in a January 2021 report, it states that the average is $1,200 per year.
 So that’s $100 per month.